aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-traditionally-password-protected-file/_index.md

 schemas:
 - type: TechArticle
   headline: How to extract zip with password using Aspose.Zip for .NET
-  description: Learn how to extract zip with password and decompress password protected
-    zip files using Aspose.Zip for .NET.
-This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction.
+  description: "Learn how to extract zip with password and decompress password protected zip files using Aspose.Zip for .NET.
+This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction."
   dateModified: '2026-05-15'
   author: Aspose
 - type: HowTo
   name: How to extract zip with password using Aspose.Zip for .NET
-  description: Learn how to extract zip with password and decompress password protected
-    zip files using Aspose.Zip for .NET.
-This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction.
+  description: "Learn how to extract zip with password and decompress password protected zip files using Aspose.Zip for .NET.
+This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction."
   steps:
   - name: Open the encrypted ZIP file as a read‑only stream.
     text: Open the encrypted ZIP file as a read‑only stream.